Get insider access

 6. Best Budget Full-Frame Mirrorless Camera

 "Budget" is a relative term here, as the Canon EOS RP will still cost you a fair amount.
-But as far as full-frame cameras go, there isn't a more affordable option than this unless you buy a camera secondhand, which may be the best route if you're trying to save money.
+But as far as full-frame cameras go, there isn't a more affordable option than this unless you buy a camera used, which may be the best route if you're trying to save money.
 With a decent full-frame sensor packed into a highly portable body, the RP has much to offer, from its impressive autofocus system to its excellent ergonomics and intuitive controls.
 While it's clear Canon skimped on things like build quality and burst rate compared to pricier models, full-frame image quality has never been more accessible.

 See our review